RenderKit/embree/doc/src/compilation.md

 need at least Intel Compiler 12.1.

-Most configuration parameters described for the Linux build can be set under Windows by commenting out the appropiate lines in the `common/sys/platform.h` file.
+Most configuration parameters described for the Linux build can be set under Windows by commenting out the appropriate lines in the `common/sys/platform.h` file.

 We recommend enabling syntax highlighting for the `.ispc` source and